Disulfidizer API

 Treatment of existing disulfides

-Disulfidizer is set up to discover disulfides even where they only exist.
+Disulfidizer is set up to discover disulfides even where they already exist.
 As a consequence, models with existing disulfides may have them “rediscovered”, which may appear as a repacking or rotamer change.